What is the cost of the test?

 What happens if my heart rate is elevated during the testing?

-The Clinical Support Administrator will monitor your heart rate continuously throughout testing using a heart rate chest strap and watch.
+- The OPPATTM Clinical Administrator will monitor your heart rate continuously throughout testing using a heart rate chest strap and watch.
 If your heart rate exceeds our safety guidelines, the test will be stopped and you will be monitored for a period of time in order to ensure that your heart-rate returns to baseline.
 In order to do the OPPATTM, you will be required to get written medical authorization from your physician or regulated healthcare practitioner.
 Once you have the medical authorization, you can reschedule your test for no additional cost.

-Your OPPATTM Paramedic Lifting Partner is an active duty paramedic currently employed in a Paramedic / Emergency Medical Service in Ontario.
+- Your OPPATTM Paramedic Lifting Partner is an active duty paramedic currently employed in a Paramedic / Emergency Medical Service in Ontario.